mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

    **Note:** VSTS Git repos are private.
 So you will need to provide the credentials to access the repository.
-If you have not set the Git credentials, you can do it from VSTS
+If you have not set the Git credentials, you can do it from VSTS.
+Select the **Clone** link.
+Provide a user name and password and select **OK**

    ![Generating Git Credentials](images/vsts-generategitcreds.png)

 1. Select **Add | Jenkins** to add a new credential.
-Save the user name and password and click **Add** to close the wizard
+Enter the user name and password created in the previous step and click **Add** to close the wizard

     ![Adding Credentials to Jenkins](images/jenkinscredentials.png)